A first look at the Arduino Uno

 Although in hindsight, I should have bought a few more male to male jumper cables as these seem to be the primary cable type!

-Getting up and running was a breeze, remembering my basic from my childhood stood me in good stead to build a small circuit, and google/youtube filled in the blanks easily!
+Getting up and running was a breeze, remembering my basic electronics from my childhood stood me in good stead to build a small circuit, and google/youtube filled in the blanks easily!

 So what did I build?